-‘Sister Wives’ Kody Brown Will Build One Giant Home For His Four Wives Against Their Wishes, Per ‘Radar’
+‘Sister Wives’: Kody Brown Will Build One Giant Home For His Four Wives Against Their Wishes, Per ‘Radar’

-The family dynamic between Kody Brown and his four wives, Meri, Janelle, Christine, and Robyn is about to get shaken up a bit, as Radar Online revealed.
+The family dynamic between Kody Brown and his four wives – Meri, Janelle, Christine, and Robyn – is about to get shaken up a bit, as Radar Online revealed.
 Brown has gone against his wives’ wishes to live separately due to ongoing conflict and drama amidst the group and will be constructing a giant mansion where they will all live under one roof as a family unit.

 The family will allegedly relocate from Nevada to Arizona in order to keep the family culture intact.